Koh Eng Tong: 1950 British Empire Games

 In 1950, Malaya was allowed for the first time to send a contingent to the 1950 British Empire Games held in Auckland, New Zealand.
 The weightlifters, short of money, were sponsored by Wong Hoi Onn, president of the Selangor Health and Strength Association to participate at the games.
 They had to fulfil the condition of winning a medal, or they would have to repay their expenses.
 All 4 weightlifters medalled.

 Koh lifted 310.5 kg (685 lbs) in the featherweight category, winning him the gold medal.

 1956 Summer Olympics

 Malaya was officially recognised by the International Olympic Committee (IOC) in 1954.
 Koh Eng Tong was among a contingent of 32 athletes sent by the Federation of Malaya Olympic Council to participate in the 1956 Summer Olympics in Melbourne, Australia.

 Representing Malaya in the featherweight category, Koh lifted 285 kg (628 lbs), well off his personal best and finished in 17th place.
 He attributed his disappointing performance to him feeling numb out of coldness.

 1958 Retirement

-Koh Eng Tong announced his retirement from competitive weightlifting in 7 February 1958.
+Koh Eng Tong announced his retirement from competitive weightlifting on 7 February 1958.